raphael-group/hotnet2/README.md

 1. Influence matrix creation

-    This step creates a matrix that defines an "influence score" for each gene pair in the newtork based on known gene interactions and a heat diffusion process.
+    This step creates a matrix that defines an "influence score" for each gene pair in the network based on known gene interactions and a heat diffusion process.
 Code is not provided for influence matrix creation.

 2. Delta selection